 Competing schools of thought draw different lessons from East Asia.
 On the one hand, social science scholars see industrial policies as integral to the experience.
-There is a voluminous comparative literature on the role of industrial policy in East Asia, largely sympathetic to the role of these policies in the postwar period.
-Hollie this literature largely emanates from sociology and political science, some economists have been sympathetic to this view (see: Rodrik 1995; Stiglitz 1996; Stiglitz and Uy 1996; Lin 2012).
-Many mainstream economists, on the other hand, have been historically skeptical of the role of industrial policy, and this skepticism has produced influential challenges to the role of the state in industrial development (see for example Lal 1983; Ito and Krueger 1995; Lall 1996).
+There is a voluminous comparative literature on the role of industrial policy in East Asia, largely sympathetic to the role of these policies in the postwar period.16 While this literature largely emanates from sociology and political science, some economists have been sympathetic to this view (see: Rodrik 1995, Stiglitz 1996, Stiglitz and Uy 1996, Lin 2012).
+Many mainstream economists, on the other hand, have been historically skeptical of the role of industrial policy, and this skepticism has produced influential challenges to the role of the state in industrial development (e.g., see Lal 1983, Ito & Krueger 1995, Lall 1996).

 The new empirical explorations of the East Asian miracle paint a more varied landscape.
 This emerging picture is more precise, granular, and pragmatic than first-generation empirical work.
-Early regression studies largely considered the correlation between measures of industrial policy and industry-level performance, such as productivity, or externalities associated with justifications of industrial policy use (e.g., static scale economies).
-For a discussion of early evidence, see Lane (2020).
+Early regression studies largely considered the correlation between measures of industrial policy and industry-level performance, such as productivity, or externalities associated with justifications of industrial policy use (e.g., static scale economies).17 For a discussion of early evidence, see Lane (2020).
 However, these early correlational studies are mired by the empirical issues reviewed above (section 4).
-In addressing these
+In addressing these issues, new empirical work provides a richer analysis of a diverse episode-with potential insights for policy practice.